 Students' substantive comprehensive exam committees will have at least one sociology faculty member.
 Students' dissertation committees will have at least two sociology faculty members who are members of the Graduate Faculty.

-Prior to the appointment of the dissertation chair, faculty advisors for Ph.D. students should be sociology faculty members.
+Prior to the appointment of the dissertation chair, faculty advisors for Ph.D. in Sociology students should be sociology faculty members.

 Crime/Deviance/Criminal Justice Emphasis

-A student who has been admitted to the Ph.D. program in sociology, and whose major interest is in the area of crime, criminology, or criminal justice may want to incorporate the following courses, expectations, and committee guidelines into her/his program of study to form an emphasis in the field:
+A student who has been admitted to the Ph.D. in Sociology program, and whose major interest is in the area of crime, criminology, or criminal justice may want to incorporate the following courses, expectations, and committee guidelines into her/his program of study to form an emphasis in the field:

 Two additional 500-level courses, from the following: